 SEE’s bilateral partnership projects are created and jointly implemented by teams of American and Russian partner organizations to address a social issue within particular thematic areas, which are chosen annually based on each country’s priorities.
-Project teams are competitively selected and work together over a period of six to eight months to make a positive impact on citizens of both the U.S. and Russia.
+Project teams are competitively selected and work together over a period of six to nine months to make a positive impact on citizens of both the U.S. and Russia.

 Past participants have worked to: